Engaging Zambia's school drop-outs

 With his passion for education and determination to be his own boss, he identified a gap in the independent school market.

-"If you look at most of these private schools, most of them are not run by teachers, most of them are just business persons, so I wanted to come up with something different which would have an education attached."'Growing of ideas'
+"If you look at most of these private schools, most of them are not run by teachers, most of them are just business persons, so I wanted to come up with something different which would have an education attached."

 Mr Siatwambo reached out to the public to sell his idea.